 Weber Rapid Fire Chimney Starter: $15

-The Weber Gold 22.5” grill has all the features of the Silver One Touch above, but adds two critical features: 1) a built in dome thermometer, and 2) the Weber hinged grill.
-Those two items alone add about $34 to the Silver One Touch cost, bringing it within $16 of the cost of the Weber One-Touch Gold Kettle Grill, 22-Inch.
+The Weber Original Kettle Premium Charcoal Grill(formerly known as the Gold One Touch) has all the features of the Silver One Touch above, but adds two critical features: 1) a built in dome thermometer, and 2) the Weber hinged grill.
+Those two items alone add about $34 to the Silver One Touch cost, bringing it at a cost of $2 less than the cost of the $100 Silver One Touch.

-Based on the price to features matrix, we love the Weber Gold One Touch for just under $150.
+Based on the price to features matrix, we love the Weber Premium for just under $150.
 You’ll still need the Weber Rapidfire Chimney Starter for $15, but the other two items are included.
-For only $15 more than the basic Weber One Touch Silver, the Gold is a great buy.
+For about $2 less than the basic Weber One Touch Silver, the Premium is a great buy.

 Recommended For: Casual weekend grillers who want a long lasting, quality grill with creature comforts to make grilling easier and more enjoyable than using a strictly basic unit.